mnot/I-D/httpbis-alt-svc/draft.md

 with subsequent requests on the same connection.

 Intermediaries MUST NOT change or append Alt-Svc values.

+Finally, note that while it may be technically possible to put content other than printable ASCII in a HTTP header, some implementations only support ASCII (or a superset of it) in header field values.
+Therefore, this field SHOULD NOT be used to convey protocol identifiers that are not printable ASCII, or those that contain quote characters.

 ### Caching Alt-Svc Header Field Values